GregChojecki/OliveOil_NIR_classification/README.md

 Patternverse
 2025-11-25

-# Olive Oil Authentication Using NIR / FTIR Spectroscopy
+# Olive Oil Authentication Using FTIR Spectroscopy
 **Chemometric Classification in R**

 This project applies chemometric and machine learning techniques to classify olive oil samples based on their infrared spectra.
 It demonstrates how spectroscopy, data preprocessing, and supervised models can be combined to build an authenticity classifier.

 ---

-## 📌 Project Goals
+## Project Goals

 - Use mid-infrared (FTIR) spectral data to distinguish between different olive oil categories.
 - Apply chemometric preprocessing (normalization, smoothing, derivatives, PCA).